 “Our professors in the Honors Program want us to have our own original thoughts and ideas and discuss them,” said Limestone English major Abagail Boggs.
 “With my professors, it doesn’t matter if you are right or wrong.
 It’s more about talking and trying to get ideas out.”

 Limestone’s Honors Program was established in the fall of 1983 by former Professor of History Dr. Tom Thomson..

 The mission of the Limestone University Honors Program is to provide academically gifted students on the Day Campus with a rigorous interdisciplinary curriculum and an engaging learning community that equips them with the knowledge, creativity, and adaptability to thrive and lead.

-Why join the Honors Program at Limestone?
+Why Join The Honors Program At Limestone?

-SLO’s for Honors Program
+Honors Program Learning Objectives

 - Defend and critique ideas in both oral and written form;

 - Recognize and demonstrate the value of service-learning;